AlexSafatli/os/docs/design/filesystem.md

 ## Filesystem

-In line with [the philosophy](http://suckless.org/philosophy) practiced over at the [**suckless**](http://suckless.org) project site, some ideas will be borrowed from brainstorming for a filesystem found [here](http://sta.li/filesystem).
+In line with [a philosophy](http://suckless.org/philosophy) documented at the [**suckless**](http://suckless.org) project site, some ideas will be borrowed from brainstorming for a filesystem found [here](http://sta.li/filesystem).